ObenaufLab/CaTCH/README.md

 -X DIR          Where to find all the scripts for this workflow (probably your local clone of the repository).
 -m INT          Hamming distance at which to merge barcodes as likely sequencing errors, if applicable (0 ie. not applicable).
 -n INT          Number of dark bases to allow in the pattern (0).
--A FLOAT        Barcode abundance threshold for the report (0.01).
+-A FLOAT        Barcode abundance threshold for the report.
+Barcodes must exceed this frequency to be considered abundant (0.01 ie, 1% of reads).
 -R INT_LIST     Comma-seperated list of rows in covars to be used as reference samples in the report, NOT counting the header line (1).
 -r              Reverse complement the sample tags (False).
 -i              Spike-in barcode was added (False).
 The spike sequence is hard-coded.